 When finished with your session on the Faculty/Staff pool, it is best to log off of the virtual windows machine rather than close the View Client window.
 When working on a different pool however, closing the window is just fine.

-Connecting a USB storage device to VMware (back to top)
+Connecting a USB storage device to VMware (top)